 CULTURAL RESOURCES: The latest published version of the Alaska Heritage Resources Survey (AHRS) has been consulted for the presence or absence of historic properties, including those listed in or eligible for inclusion in the National Register of Historic Places.
-There are no listed or eligible properties in the vicinity of the worksite.
-Consultation of the AHRS constitutes the extent of cultural resource investigations by the District Commander at this time, and he is otherwise unaware of the presence of such resources.
+There are no cultural resources in the permit area or within the vicinity of the permit area.
+The permit area has been determined to be the 5.5-acre footprint of the road and is depicted on page 2 of 3 of the project plans.
+Consultation of the AHRS constitutes the extent of cultural resource investigations by the Corps at this time, and we are otherwise unaware of the presence of such resources.
+The Corps has made a No Historic Properties Affected (No Effect) determination for the proposed project.
 This application is being coordinated with the State Historic Preservation Office (SHPO).
 Any comments SHPO may have concerning presently unknown archeological or historic data that may be lost or destroyed by work under the requested permit will be considered in our final assessment of the described work.

 ENDANGERED SPECIES: No threatened or endangered species are known to use the project area.
+The project area occurs on wetlands adjacent to traditionally navigable waters.

-We have determined the described activity would have no effect on any listed or proposed threatened or endangered species, and would have no effect on any designated or proposed critical habitat, under the Endangered Species Act of 1973 (87 Stat.
+We have determined the described activity would have no effect on any listed or proposed threatened or endangered species and would have no effect on any designated or proposed critical habitat, under the Endangered Species Act of 1973 (87 Stat.
 844).
-Therefore, no consultation with the U.S. Fish and Wildlife Service or the National Marine Fisheries Service is required.
+Therefore, no consultation with the U.S. Fish and Wildlife Service or the National Marine Fisheries Service (NMFS) is required.
 However, any comments they may have concerning endangered or threatened wildlife or plants or their critical habitat will be considered in our final assessment of the described work.